How does Hertsmere vote?

 Full data

 In fact, of course, when the time came, it would be even worse for the Tories.
 A string of other MRP polls, including this one, also from YouGov – the first to be made after Sunak’s election announcement – consistently gave Labour a huge margin.
-The polls also did a fairly good job of predicting The Reform Party‘s breakthrough.

 The raw data, including the smaller-party numbers not shown above, is in this spreadsheet, with the graphs, in case you’re interested, you weirdos.